nstlgy/task-tracker-cli/README.md

 # Task Tracker CLI
-## This is a basic CLI Application to track your tasks.
+## A CLI app to track your tasks and manage your to-do list.